An aphrodisiac is defined as a food or drug that arouses sexual instinct, brings on desire or increases sexual pleasure or performance.

 Ginkgo biloba is generally well tolerated, but it may act as a blood thinner.
 Thus, if you're taking blood-thinning medications, make sure to check with your health care professional before taking ginkgo biloba (16).

 Summary: Ginkgo biloba may have aphrodisiac effects, but study results are inconsistent.
 The herb may also interact with blood thinners, so consult your health care practitioner before using it.

 Ginseng is another popular herb in Chinese medicine.

 One particular type — red ginseng — is commonly used to treat a variety of ailments in men and women, including low libido and sexual function (9).

-Several studies have investigated its use in men and observed that red ginseng was at least twice as effective as the placebo at improving erectile function (17, 18).
 Also, one small study in menopausal women found that red ginseng may improve sexual arousal (19).

 One study had participants take 1.4–3 grams of red ginseng daily for 4–12 weeks (17).